grafana/agent/docs/sources/upgrade-guide/_index.md

 These changes will come in a future version.

-### Breaking change: JSON-encocded traces from OTLP versions below 0.16.0 are no longer supported
+### Breaking change: JSON-encoded traces from OTLP versions below 0.16.0 are no longer supported

 Grafana Agent's OpenTelemetry Collector dependency has been updated from v0.55.0 to v0.60.0.
-OpenTelemetry Collector v0.58.0 [removed][translation-removal] the translation for InstrumentationLibrary to Scope.
+OpenTelemetry Collector v0.58.0 [no longer translates][translation-removal] from InstrumentationLibrary to Scope.

-This means that JSON-encoded traces which still use InstrumentationLibrary will be dropped.
+This means that JSON-encoded traces that still use InstrumentationLibrary will be dropped.
 To work around this issue, either send traces using protobuf or update your OTLP protocol version to v0.16.0 or newer.